 - When adequate roots have formed, pot the new plant in regular potting soil

 - If needed, separate the plantlets by carefully pulling or cutting them apart

 - Once potted, keep the new plant well-watered and in bright, indirect light

 - The plant should be well established within a few weeks and it can then be moved to its preferred location indoors

 - The original leaf used to start the propagule can be cut off or removed once it browns or when the new propagule is fully established.
-It is not necessary to remove the original leaf, but it can improve appearance.
+It is not necessary to remove the original leaf, but it can improve its appearance.

 - Once established, begin regular fertilization

 - Peperomia species (Peperomia)